Hulu: Original content

 From January 17, 2011, to April 24, 2014, Hulu streamed its own in-house web series The Morning After, a light-hearted pop-culture news show.
 It was produced by Hulu in conjunction with Jace Hall's HDFilms and stars Brian Kimmet and Ginger Gonzaga.
 Producing the show was a first for the company, which in the past has been primarily a content distributor.

 On January 16, 2012, Hulu announced that it would be airing its first original script based program, titled Battleground, which premiered in February 2012.
 The program aired on Hulu's free web service rather than on the subscription-based Hulu Plus.
 Battleground is described as a documentary-style political drama.

 Later that same month, Hulu announced it would air The Fashion Fund, a six-part reality series, and the winner of the show would receive $300,000 to start their career.

 To continue with its original programming movement, Hulu announced that there would be a total of seven original programs that were planned to air on its service: Battleground, Day in the Life, and Up to Speed were previously mentioned; and on April 19, Hulu added four more shows to its list: Don't Quit Your Daydream, Flow, The Awesomes, and We Got Next.
 Some of these programs began airing in 2012, while others premiered over the next few years.

 On May 21, 2012, Hulu announced it would be bringing Kevin Smith to its lineup of original programming.
 Smith hosts a movie discussion show titled Spoilers, which began airing in mid-2012.

 In March 2016, Lionsgate Premiere and Hulu jointly acquired distribution rights to the film Joshy, which was later released on August 12, 2016.

 On May 4, 2016, Hulu acquired The Beatles: Eight Days a Week, as its first documentary acquisition, as part of a planned Hulu Documentary Films collection.
 The film premiered theatrically on September 15, before debuting on the streaming service on September 17.

-Since September 2022, selected International programs that released on Disney+’s Star Hub and Disney+ original International content that is over the rating limit (maximum TV-14 and PG-13) in United States market begins to release on Hulu.
+On March 3, 2025, Hulu streamed the 97th Academy Awards in simulcast with ABC, making the first time that the Oscars were streamed on the platform.
+However, the airing was plagued with multiple technical problems.
+These included some server outages in the beginning of the award ceremony, as well as the live event ending just before the Best Actress nominees were announced.